 Eric Garner 2014: Scanner Access and Police Accountability

-On July 17, 2014, Eric Garner died during an arrest by NYPD officers on Staten Island—an incident that galvanized national debate on police accountability.
-What's often overlooked is that this pivotal case occurred when NYPD radio was still open to the public.
-Today, under encryption, the same level of independent awareness would not exist.
+On July 17, 2014, Eric Garner died during an arrest by NYPD officers on Staten Island, touching off a national debate on police accountability.
+What is often overlooked is that NYPD radio was still open to the public when it happened.
+Under encryption today, the same level of independent awareness would not exist.

 Note: This case study focuses specifically on the role of scanner access in accountability and media coverage.
 It is written with respect for Eric Garner's family and the broader community affected by this tragedy.